 We often think of safety processes and outcomes as inseparable.
 And in most cases, they’re closely related.
 An inadequate safety system will likely lead to numerous injuries.
 Conversely, a strong safety process will probably excel at preventing workplace incidents.

 But even though process and outcome are tied together, they’re not the same thing.
 An employee can go years without suffering a single injury, even though he or she never wears personal protective equipment (PPE).
 I think we can all agree that this is a positive outcome despite an incredibly bad process.
 At the same time, a worker can take reasonable steps to avoid an injury and still end up in the hospital thanks to an unanticipatable incident.
 A proactive process is no guarantee.

 Outcomes tell you what happened in the past.
 If you look at the injury rates for your workplace, I can tell you how many lost-time incidents occurred in the past 12 months.
-But I can’t tell you with how many workers will get hurt tomorrow, let alone what your Toxics Release Inventory (TRI) will be next year.
+But I can’t tell you how many workers will get hurt tomorrow, let alone what your Total Recordable Incidents (TRI) will be next year.

 Processes tell you what is likely to happen in the future.
 I may not be able to predict with 100% accuracy what your exact incident rate will be next year, but if I know what your safety process is, I will have a decent idea of the range of likely outcomes.